andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 short_sum: Who ever knew so much work could be so much fun?
 summary:

-<h4 class="article-subheader">Jetlagged?</h4>
+"Jetlagged?"
 Mark asks with a slight kick to the left foot of my vaguely animated corpse.

 I partially peel open an eyelid and muster the strength for a mumbled "yeah"